evan-lloyd/vissen/README.md

 # vissen

 Prototype of a tool for visualizing term co-occurrences in PubMed abstracts, written for the [UCLA CNP](http://www.phenomics.ucla.edu/).
-Uses [Processing 1.5 (Java)](https://processing.org) for graphical display, and the inference library from [SamIam](http://reasoning.cs.ucla.edu/samiam/), developed by UCLA's [Automated Reasoning Group](http://reasoning.cs.ucla.edu/).
-No longer under development.
+Uses [Processing 1.5 (Java)](https://processing.org) for graphical display, and the inference library from [SamIam](http://reasoning.cs.ucla.edu/samiam/).

 ![vissen screenshot](./vissen_screenshot.JPG)